solvej-jaeger/Reanalysis_Staub_2024/README.md

 ## Contents
 - `Reanalysis_Staub_2024.Rmd` – The R Markdown file containing the reanalysis script.
 - `Reanalysis_Staub_2024.html` – The knitted HTML output for easy viewing of results.

-## License
-This project is licensed under the [MIT License](LICENSE), allowing for reuse with attribution.
-See the `LICENSE` file for details.